ant-design/ant-design/docs/react/migration-v4.en-US.md

 #### Component refactoring

-- Form rewrite
-  - No need to use `Form.create`.
+- Form rewrite.
+No need to use `Form.create`.
 See [here](/components/form/v3) for migration documentation.
 - DatePicker rewrite
   - Provide the `picker` property for selector switching.
   - Range selection can now select start and end times individually.
 - Tree, Select, TreeSelect, AutoComplete use virtual scrolling.
   - `dropdownMatchSelectWidth` no longer automatically adapts to the content width, please set the dropdown width with numbers.
 - The Grid component uses flex layout.
+- Button's `danger` is now treated as a property instead of a button type.

 ## Start upgrading